tttor/ctrl-foundation/method/README.md

 ## base for iteration
 * `policy-based` (policy-search, policy iteration)
+  * improve the policy directly by calculating the derivative of the future expected reward with respect to the policy parameters.
   * pros and cons
     * (+) a policy may be easier to learn than action values or action advantages;
           apply to a wider range of problems, eg when Q-fn is too complex